vektor-inc/vk-dynamic-if-block/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A dynamic block that shows its inner blocks based on specified conditions, such as whether the current page is the front page or a single post.
+A dynamic block that shows its Inner Blocks based on specified conditions, such as whether the current page is the front page or a single post.

 == Description ==

-VK Dynamic If Block is a custom WordPress block that allows users to display content based on specified conditions.
-With this block, you can show or hide content on your website depending on whether the current page is the front page, a single post, or other conditions.
+VK Dynamic If Block is a custom WordPress block, primarily designed for FSE, that allows users to display Innder Block based on specified conditions.
+With this block, you can show or hide Innder Block depending on various conditions, such as whether the current page is the front page, a single post, a specific Post Type, or other conditions.

 == Installation ==